 Many people find that they can be divided into two types as far as their sleeping habits are concerned.

 There are those who tend to wake early but struggle to stay up after a certain time in the evening.
 I am one of those!
-They can be categorized as being “up with the larks“.
+They can be categorized as being "

 Everyone has a body clock where rhythms follow the rising and the setting of the sun.
 This is why we sleep at night and why we are not supposed to be nocturnal.